lunarmodules/Penlight/doc/manual/01-introduction.md

 All Animal does is define `__tostring`, which Lua will use whenever a string representation is needed of the object.
 In turn, this relies on `speak`, which is not defined.
 So it's what C++ people would call an abstract base class; the specific derived classes like Dog define `speak`.
-(Please note that if derived classes have their own constructors, they must explicitly call the base constructor for their base class; this is conveniently available as the `super` method.)
+Please note that _if_ derived classes have their own constructors, they must explicitly call the base constructor for their base class; this is conveniently available as the `super` method.

+Note that (as always) there are multiple ways to implement OOP in Lua; this method uses the classic 'a class is the __index of its objects' but does 'fat inheritance';
+methods from the base class are copied into the new class.
+The advantage of this is that you are not penalized for long inheritance chains, for the price of larger classes, but generally objects outnumber classes!
+(If not, something odd is going on with your design.)

 All such objects will have a `is_a` method, which looks up the inheritance chain to find a match.
 Another form is `class_of`, which can be safely called on all